heroui-inc/heroui-mcp/README.md

 Once configured, you can ask your AI assistant questions like:

+- "Am I using the latest version of HeroUI?"
+- "Check if my HeroUI version is up to date"
 - "Show me all HeroUI components"
 - "What props does the Button component have?"
 - "Give me an example of using the Card component"
 - "List all components in HeroUI Native"
 - "Show me the Modal component props from version v3.0.0-alpha.3"

-The AI assistant will use the MCP server to fetch accurate, up-to-date information about HeroUI components.
+The AI assistant will use the MCP server to fetch accurate, up-to-date information about HeroUI components and version compatibility.

+> **Important:** This MCP server is only compatible with HeroUI v3+.
+If you're using v2, the version check will guide you through upgrading.

 ### Example Workflow

+1. **Check your HeroUI version:**
+   > "Am I using the latest version of HeroUI?"

+   The assistant will use `check_version` to verify your version and suggest updates if needed.

-1. **Ask about available components:**
+2. **Ask about available components:**
    > "What components are available in HeroUI?"

    The assistant will use `list_components` to show all available components.

-2. **Get component details:**
+3. **Get component details:**
    > "Show me the props for the Select component"

    The assistant will use `get_component_props` to provide detailed prop information.

-3. **Get usage examples:**
+4. **Get usage examples:**
    > "How do I use the DatePicker component?"

    The assistant will use `get_component_example` to show implementation examples.